Skip to footer content

 Choose Tesseract when:

-• Budget constraints require a free, open-source solution
+• Budget constraints require a free solution

-• Working exclusively with image files rather than PDF documents
+• Working exclusively with image files

-• The project timeline allows time for setup, configuration, and troubleshooting
+• Project timeline allows for setup troubleshooting

-• Custom OCR engine training or modification is needed for specialized use cases
+• Custom OCR engine training is needed

 Choose IronOCR when: